slingr-stack/slingr-docs/content/en/dev-reference/environment-settings/localization.md

 weight: 20
 ---

-These are global settings of the app found in the app builder under `Environment settings > Localization`.
+These are comprehensive app-wide settings found within the app builder under **`Environment Settings > Localization`**.

+## **Timezone**

-- `Timezone`: the default timezone of the app.
-This will be used if there isn't a user associated to the current execution context (for example an event arrives from a global endpoint, where no user triggers that event).
-It is also used for defaults for timezone of time listeners, however it can be changed.
+The **`Timezone`** setting designates the default timezone for the app.
+This default timezone is utilized in scenarios where no user is associated with the ongoing execution context.
+For instance, if an event originates from a global legacy service without a specific user triggering it, the default timezone is applied.
+Moreover, it serves as the default for time listeners, although this can be modified.

+## **Language**

-- `Language`: the default language for the app.
-Take into account that if the app is not correctly internationalized you will see a mix of languages.
+The **`Language`** setting establishes the default language for the app.
+It's important to note that if the app isn't appropriately internationalized, you might encounter a mixture of languages within the interface.

+{{< notes type="tip">}}
-Keep in mind that users can configure their localization settings in their profile and those will override the app localization settings.
+It's worth highlighting that users possess the ability to configure their own localization preferences within their profiles.
+These individual settings will supersede the app-wide localization settings.
+{{< /notes >}}